Minty-Labs/PaperUpdater/README.md

 <h1>PaperUpdater</h1>
 Simple <a href="https://papermc.io/downloads" target="_blank">papermc.io</a> Minecraft Server file updater.
-Gets the latest version, downloads it and places the file in the root of where the program EXE is.
+Gets the latest version, downloads it and places the file in the root of where this program's executable file is.
 Detailed process below.

 <h2>How it works</h2>
 Logic below is held and processed in <a href="PaperConsoleUpdater/PaperData/PaperProjectApi.cs">PaperProjectApi.cs</a>